 "The boss knows best.
 People gave him a lot of stick because he didn’t win [a trophy] for a very long time, and we all know that Arsenal didn’t win for a very long time," continued Henry.
 "But I don’t know if Arsenal needs to buy or not, only he can answer that.
 But all I can say to you is the squad that they have right now is pretty efficient."

 Arsenal are one point clear of Manchester City at the top of the Premier League after 22 matches, with Chelsea a further point behind.

-Click above to watch a full interview or for more information about the PUMA evoPOWER boot: https://www.puma.com/footballclub
+Click below to watch the full interview or for more information about the PUMA evoPOWER boot: https://www.puma.com/footballclub